Binary fission requires

 Alkaliphiles: live at high pH such as soda lakes and carbonate soils.
 Important to biotechnology since they have hydrolytic proteases that function at alkaline pH and are used in household cleaners.

 Water availability – bacteria need water as a solvent.

 Water availability is expressed as water activity – how much water is available.
 Solutes and surfaces affect water activity – both decrease it.
 Water moves from high water activity values to lower values in the process of osmosis.
 Different bacteria have different tolerances towards low water activities.
-In fact, preservation process takes advantage of lower water activity which causes plasmolysis or pulling away of the membrane from the cell wall.
+In fact, the preservation process takes advantage of lower water activity which causes plasmolysis or pulling away from the membrane from the cell wall.
 This inhibits cell growth.

 Halophiles require 1-6% for mild halophiles and 7-15% salt for moderate halophiles.
 Extreme halophiles require 15-30% salt.

 - Aerobes require oxygen up to 21% as in the air.

 - Microaerophilic bacteria require reduced levels of oxygen